THE CHÂTEAU THEN…

 … AND NOW

 This manor house, which is closely linked with the traditions and savoir-faire of glassmaking, which are at the origins of Maison Lalique, is undergoing a renaissance.
-It opened on 12 August 2016 as a hotel aiming to obtain four-star status, complemented by an elegant modern bistro with a high quality creative cuisine that is reasonably priced.
+It opened on 12 August 2016 as a 4* hotel, complemented by an elegant modern bistro with a high quality creative cuisine that is reasonably priced.

 A new chapter in the story of Château Hochberg is opening to provide locals and visitors alike with a convivial destination and a complementary offer close to Villa René Lalique, the ultra-sophisticated hotel and gourmet restaurant awarded with two Michelin stars.
 Even before entering through the high and imposing black gates of the property, visitors are captivated by the sight of the majestic building glimpsed at the end of the central tree-lined avenue.
 Climbing the steps to the main entrance, visitors are clearly aware that they are entering a place charged with history and that the spirit and soul of the building has been preserved.The restoration and decoration of the Château are the fruit of a close collaboration between Lalique Interior Design Studio, directed by Adeline Lunati, and Christine and Nicola Borella, founders of the Borella Art Design agency.
 The Studio offers architects and designers an exclusive range of high-end projects integrating crystal elements in spatial concepts.
 The agency is renowned for its expertise in developing concepts and realising customised projects in the luxury hotel and high-end gastronomy sector.
 Lalique Interior Design Studio developed and realised a unique concept for Château Hochberg.
 The world of Lalique is brought to life with great finesse and a contemporary feel through the play of light created by panels in glass and crystal and Lalique mirrors placed in the rooms and communal areas of the establishment.
 Borella Art Design has given elegant expression to the concept, integrating crystal in an environment that is consistent with the world of Lalique.